-Bring in some different cameras, video, sports cams - there are loads on the market these days.
+There are loads on the market these days.
 Selfie sticks enable you to get close up to the model to be photographed but be aware of getting too close - no prodding.

 - Range on the market

 - Video and photo

 - Require an SD card

 - Flash?
 No flash?

 - User friendly